Rate this page:

-Tunneling runs your app code locally on your machine via the Forge CLI.
+Tunneling runs your app code locally on your machine via the Forge CLI and Cloudflare.

 You can start a tunnel for any app that has been deployed and installed on to a site.
 To start a tunnel for your app, run the following command in your CLI: